segfaultDelirium/reindex_labels_objects365/README.md

 first run: ./create_input_output_dirs.sh

-then copy label files into input/labels/train2017 or input/labels/val2017
+then copy label files into input/labels/

 to run the program: